mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 ## `trace.untraceable`: Untraceable requirements

 Some requirements cannot be traced, because there is no related artifact a trace could be applied to.
-Therefore, it must be possible to specify requirements that need to be traced *manually*.
+Therefore, it must be possible to specify requirements that need to be verified *manually*.
-The required action for *manually* traced requirements may vary between projects.
+The required action for *manually* verified requirements may vary between projects.

 ## `trace.multiple`: Trace more than one requirement at same origin